Botting industry in online multiplayer games

 Botting and real-world trading

-In some parts of the world, botting has become organized business.
-It can be executed on an industrial scale by running massive bot farms on cloud servers.
-Depending on the resources being sold and the local real-world economy, some people can even earn a full-time living simply by operating these automated accounts.
+Botting and real-world trading (RWT) often go hand-in-hand.
+The resources are either sold directly for real money, or they are traded for in-game currency first, and then real money.
+In some parts of the world, botting has become organized business, which can be done by, for example, running the bots on cloud-servers.
+Depending on the resources being sold and the local real-world economy, some people can even earn their living by botting.

-The endless fight against bots
+The fight against bots

-Eventually, the bot developers always find a way around the detection systems and new, more sophisticated bots emerge.
-This leads to an endless cat-and-mouse game between the devlopers and the botters.
-For the community, this can be frustrating and make legitimate players feel as if nothing is being done to stop the cheating.
+Game developers have been fighting bots for ages.
+New bot-detection technologies come out constantly and more bots are being detected, but the unfortunate reality is that bots also evolve.
+Eventually, the bot developers always find a way around the detection systems and new bots emerge.
+This leads to an endless cat-and-mouse game, which can make legitimate players feel as if nothing is being done to stop bots.

 Conclusions

-Botting has grown far beyond individuals merely trying to save some time in video games.
-It has developed into a large-scale industry deeply connected to real-world trading.
-At first glance, the issue seems small, but a closer look reveals how it disrupts game economies and harms legitimate players.
-This leads to massive market inflation and an overall decline in game integrity.
+Botting has grown far beyond individuals trying to save time in games and has developed into a large-scale industry connected to real-world trading.
+At first glance, the issue seems small, but at closer look, it disrupts game economies and harms legitimate players.
+This leads to market inflation and an overall decline in game integrity.
+Even though game developers are doing what they can to combat bots, the fight is never-ending.
+Botting remains a significant challenge for online multiplayer environments and is something we’re going to have to deal with for the foreseeable future.